eharrow/pico-starlight-node/README.md

 # Pimoroni Wireless Plasma Kit - Server ![Build](https://github.com/eharrow/pico-starlight-node/actions/workflows/main.yml/badge.svg) ![docker](https://github.com/eharrow/pico-starlight-node/actions/workflows/docker.yml/badge.svg)

-This repository is derived from https://github.com/brunon/Starlight and contains an implementation of Raspberry Pi Pico MicroPython code for the [Pimoroni Wireless Plasma Kit](https://shop.pimoroni.com/products/wireless-plasma-kit?variant=40449879081043).
-This version uses a NodeJS/Express backend server rather than PHP.
+This repository is derived from [Starlight](https://github.com/brunon/Starlight) 👏 and contains an implementation of Raspberry Pi Pico
+MicroPython code for
+the [Pimoroni Wireless Plasma Kit](https://shop.pimoroni.com/products/wireless-plasma-kit?variant=40449879081043).
+This version uses a NodeJS/Express backend server rather than PHP otherwise it is essentially a copy.

 Unlike the simple examples provided out of the box, this is a client/server implementation where the Pico will download its configuration from an external Web server, and automatically change its animation implementation based on the